ufo-kit/concert/docs/api/helpers.rst

     1
     2

-If there are more than one consumer which want to get the data, one can use the :py:func:`multicast` which maps 1 source to N consumers.
+If there are more than one consumer which want to get the data, one can use the :py:func:`broadcast` which maps 1 source to N consumers.

-.. autofunction:: multicast
+.. autofunction:: broadcast

 The generators and coroutines yield execution, but if the data production